 Brand relationships.
 Customer retention.
 Rising revenues.
 These are all reasons manufacturers are flocking to direct to consumer (D2C) sales models.
-As reported by Multi Channel Merchant, 52% of consumers are going straight to brands' website.
-Adding a direct to consumer channel, including e-commerce, to your omnichannel strategy can open up new markets.
+Adding a direct to consumer channel, including ecommerce, to your omnichannel strategy can open up new markets and future-proof your revenues.
 But are you ready?
 Here's a quick guide to direct to consumer market expansion.

 One of the benefits of a direct to consumer sales model is that you can typically offer more SKUs than in a brick and mortar store.
 Consumers love options.
-The e-commerce component of your omnichannel strategy offers the endless aisle consumers crave.
-This is the first step in your omnichannel success.
+The ecommerce component of your omnichannel strategy offers the endless aisle consumers crave.

 Direct to consumer (D2C) inventory management